Dan Riccio Leading Work on Apple's AR, VR Headsets

 [An Apple Mixed Reality Headset Could Cost $3,000]

-Mea culpa: The Mac Observer’s Editor-in-Chief called this one on Daily Observations following the announcement.
+Mea culpa: The Mac Observer’s Editor-in-Chief Bryan Chaffin called this one on Daily Observations following the announcement.
 Some, uhum, other TMO writer insisted Mr. Riccio would be working on the Apple Car…